-UPMC Center for Eating Disorders (CED) Supervision: Alexis Fertig, MD; Wynne Lundblad, MD; Michelle Mikels, LCSW
+UPMC Center for Eating Disorders (CED)

+Supervision: Wynne Lundblad, MD; Rachel Kolko Conlon, PhD

-The Center for Eating Disorders provides assessment and treatment for children, adolescents and adults with anorexia nervosa, bulimia nervosa, binge eating disorder, and other eating problems.
-The CED care continuum includes an inpatient unit, a partial hospital program, and intensive outpatient services at WPIC and in Wexford.
-The outpatient services in Oakland generally targets adults, while the Wexford program has been designed for children, adolescents, and their families.
-There are individual outpatient services being offered on a more limited basis in both locations.
-Outpatient services are also being offered to individuals with binge eating disorders at the Oakland program.
+The Center for Eating Disorders provides assessment and treatment for adolescents and adults with anorexia nervosa, bulimia nervosa, binge eating disorder, and other eating problems.
+The CED care continuum includes an inpatient unit, a partial hospital program, and intensive outpatient services.
+Outpatient services are also being offered to individuals with binge eating disorder.
 Treatment modalities include cognitive behavioral therapy, family-based therapy, dialectical behavioral therapy, and pharmacotherapy.
-Training opportunities are available at every level of care with children, adolescents and adults.
+Training opportunities are available at every level of care with adolescents and adults.
 Three- or six-month rotations will be developed in collaboration with the supervisors to accommodate the intern's interest and training.